 Architect | Industry leader

 Experience Helping to shape the industry.
 Titles Principal Designer, or upper-level management.
+Path Levels Architect a level, strategize in two or more.
 Tenure 15+ years

 Designers at this level are recognized industry experts in their respective verticals.